Elko Service Unit

 Elko is home to many unique events including the annual National Cowboy Poetry Gathering in January, the Elko Mining Expo in June, the National Basque Festival and the Silver State Stampede Rodeo in July and numerous fandangos and pow-wows throughout the year.
 For information on these events and many others, please go to the Elko Convention and Visitors Authority website and the Te-Moak Tribe of Western Shoshone website.

 Elko has abundant recreational opportunities.
 Summer recreation opportunities include ATVing, hunting, fishing, horseback riding, camping, boating, jet skiing and rock-climbing.
 Winter recreation includes snowmobiling, heli-skiing, downhill skiing, snowboarding, cross-country skiing, ice fishing, and ice climbing.
 Other recreation/hobby opportunities include bird watching, rodeo, skeet shooting and photography as well as quilting, scrapbooking, gardening, ham radio and hot-rodding clubs.
 Local recreation facilities include the Ruby Lake National Wildlife Refuge, Wild Horse State Recreation Area, South Fork State Recreation Area, Lamoille Canyon, Angel Lake and the Jarbidge Wilderness.
 The nearby Ruby Mountains are home to numerous lakes, streams, hiking and ATV trails.
 The recreationist will find everything to like in Nevada's outdoor paradise.
 For more information, visit www.exploreelko.com

 Southern Bands Health Center

 Our ambulatory clinic provides many people with essential health care.
-Staffed by one physician, one nurse practitioner, one physician assistant, and one dentist, this AAAHC Medical Home and Dental Home accredited family practice clinic offers direct medical and dental services.
-The total number of staff consists of 42 employees.
+Staffed by one physician, two nurse practitioner, one social worker and one dentist, this AAAHC Medical Home and AAAHC Dental Home accredited family practice clinic offers direct medical and dental services.
+The total number of staff consists of 45 employees.
 Visiting specialties include audiology and rheumatology.
-We also offer tele-health services including behavioral health services and rheumatology.
+We also offer tele-health services including behavioral health services, nutrition and rheumatology.
 Purchase/Referred Care services are also coordinated by referring to hospitals and clinics both locally and in nearby cities.
 On-site pharmacy services are available including a robotic prescription dispensing system; automated telephone refill line and mail out pharmacy services.
 A 24/7 Nurse Advice Line is another resource available to our community.
-Southern Bands Health Center uses an Electronic Health Records system with integrated Behavioral Health Services in addition to a Dental Electronic Record system.
+Southern Bands Health Center uses an Electronic Health Records system with integrated Behavioral Health Services in addition to an Electronic Dental Record system.
 Clinic hours are 7:00AM to 6:00PM Monday through Thursday and 8:00AM to 5:00PM on Fridays.

 Community Health Services